This page is a 50,000 foot introduction to consumer credit in the United States.

 Lower risk for the financial institution means that a secured loan can be made at a lower interest rate than for an unsecured loan.

-Despite the fact that buying a car using credit makes the purchase easier than it might otherwise be for you the buyer, be careful to carefully research and compare prices instead of just buying based on payments.
+Regardless of the fact that using credit may make possible a vehicle purchase that could not otherwise happen, be certain to carefully research and compare prices instead of just buying based on payments.

-An unsecured loan is not backed by collateral.
+An unsecured loan is a loan that is not backed by collateral.

 Examples of unsecured loans are: